-Winter is prime time for colds, the flu, bronchitis, and stomach bugs, but if you’re caring for someone with a compromised immune system or who is more susceptible to infection, you need to take steps year round to prevent illness.
-Reduce your risk—and your loved one’s—by incorporating these five actions into your routine:
+Winter is prime time for colds, the flu, bronchitis, and stomach bugs, but the germs that cause serious diseases, including coronavirus (COVID-19) are active year round. if you’re caring for someone with a compromised immune system or who is more susceptible to infection, you need to take steps to prevent illness.
+These five actions can help reduce the risk of spreading viruses:

 You’ve heard it before, but it’s hard to overstate the importance of keeping your hands clean.
 The Centers for Disease Control and Prevention (CDC) says that it’s the single most effective way to avoid getting sick or spreading disease.
 To get the job done right, hands must be washed:

 Alcohol-based hand sanitizers will do in a pinch, but they don’t eliminate all germs.
 Also, antibacterial soaps might do more harm than good, as they may lead to resistant bacteria.
 Plain old soap and water is the way to go.
 Here’s a complete rundown on when and how to wash up from the CDC.
 And here’s a video to help you get that scrubbing technique down.

 Always cover your mouth when you cough.
 It’s best to catch those germs with a tissue, but if there’s no time to grab one, the next best thing is to cough into the inside of your elbow rather than cover your mouth with your hands.